Silver-haired economy is raising in China pet industry

-According to the "Intergenerational Consumption Insights Report" released by the JD.com, Digital Research Institute, users born in the 60s have a huge motivation in pet consumption, and their pet consumption preferences are 1.7 times that of those born in the 1980s.
-According to the "2019 Middle-aged and Elderly Online Consumption Trend Report", the proportion of pets consumed by elderly people over 60 years old is 22% higher than that of other categories.
-Similar to the post-90s, pets also give middle-aged and elderly people a sense of companionship and ease the loneliness of elderly life.
+According to the "Intergenerational Consumption Insights Report" released by the JD.com, Digital Research Institute, users born in the 60s have a huge motivation in pet consumption, and their pet consumption preferences are 1.7 times higher of those born in the 1980s.
+According to the "2019 Middle-aged and Elderly Online Consumption Trend Report", the proportion of pet supplies consumed by elderly people over 60 years old is 22% higher than that of other categories.
+Similar to the post-90s, pets also give elderly people a sense of companionship, moreover, ease the loneliness of elderly life.

-According to data from Tmall Supermarket in July 2020, the growth rate of pet consumption in third-tier and forth-tier cities has exceeded first- and second-tier cities in the past year.
-Among them, the growth rate of pet consumption by the elderly in third-tier and forth-tier cities is as high as 450% year-on-year, which is the fastest growth rate of urban silver-haired people.
-2.5 times.
+According to data from Tmall Supermarket in July 2020, the growth rate of pet consumption in third-tier and forth-tier cities has exceeded first second-tier cities in the past year.
+Among them, the growth rate of pet consumption by the elderly in third-tier and forth-tier cities reached 450% year-on-year, which was the fastest growth section of urban silver-haired consumption.

 In recent years, the pet economy has been classified as a type of "lonely economy".
-The reason is that the main reason for humans to keep pets is emotional comfort.
-At present, the proportion of domestic middle-aged and elderly people keeping pets is increasing, mainly due to the trend of urbanization and the increase in the proportion of empty-nest elderly.
-There are mainly three types of middle-aged and elderly people who keep pets: one is that middle-aged and elderly people like pets themselves, and they decide and choose the breed of pets by themselves.
+We seek for emotional comfort in pets.
+At present, the proportion of domestic elderly people keeping pets is increasing, mainly due to the trend of urbanization and the increase of empty-nest elderly people.
+There are three types of elderly people who keep pets: one is that elderly people like pets themselves, and they decide and choose the breed of pets by themselves.
 They are owners, shoppers and decision-makers.
 Second, their children like pets.
 After impulse purchase, the parents complete the raising, and the children are responsible for the daily expenses.
-Third, the middle-aged and the elderly parents are responsible for the expenses and raising of the pets purchased by their children.
+Third, the elderly parents are responsible for the expenses and raising of the pets purchased by their children.

-On the one hand, the sale of pets in developed countries is strictly controlled by law, and the volume of live transactions has been drastically reduced.
-On the other hand, a very mature pet adoption mechanism has been formed.
-But in China, the live pet trade is still in a rapid development stage.
-According to a survey, 43.9% of pet dogs are purchased in pet shops, 27% are given as gifts, and only 11.8% are adopted dogs.
+In developed countries, the selling of pets is strictly controlled by law, and the volume of live transactions has been drastically reduced, where a very mature pet adoption mechanism has been formed.
+But in China, the pet livestock trade is still at the stage of rapid development.
+According to the survey, 43.9% of pet dogs are purchased in pet shops, 27% are given as gifts, and only 11.8% are adopted dogs.
 32.6% of cats are picked up on the street, 18% are gifts, and 25.3% are purchased in pet stops, adoptions only accounted for 19.9%.

-Under the current background of pet culture, basically 90% of households in the world choose pets mainly from dogs and cats.
-The underlying reason is that cats and dogs are interactive pets—for middle-aged and elderly people who live in a lonely environment and need emotional comfort.
-According to relevant surveys and estimates, there are about 168 million pets in China, of which dogs account for the highest proportion, accounting for 46.1%, followed by cats, accounting for 30.7%, aquatic species also account for a certain proportion.
+Under the current background of pet culture, basically 90% of pet keeping family in China choose pets mainly from dogs and cats.
+The underlying reason is that cats and dogs are interactive pets, especially for elderly people who live in a lonely environment and need emotional comfort.
+According to the survey, there are about 168 million pets in China, of which dogs account for the highest proportion, accounting for 46.1%, followed by cats, accounting for 30.7%, aquatic species also account for a certain proportion.

-At present, the choice of pet breeds among middle-aged and elderly people has nothing to do with the gender differences of pet owners, but with social attributes: "People who love socializing usually choose to keep dogs.
-People who simply like pets and don’t like to go outside usually keep cats."
+At present, the choice of pet breeds among elderly people has nothing to do with the gender differences, but with social attributes: people who love socializing usually choose to keep dogs, while those don’t like to mingle usually keep cats.